 Restricted Stock Units.
 Recipients of restricted stock units generally should not recognize income until such units are converted into cash or shares.
 Upon conversion, the recipient will normally recognize taxable ordinary income for federal income tax purposes equal to the amount of cash and fair market value of the shares, if any, received upon such conversion.
 Recipients who are employees will be subject to withholding for federal income and employment tax purposes with respect to income recognized upon conversion of the restricted stock units.
-Participants will recognize gain upon the disposition of any shares received upon conversion of the restricted stock units equal to the excess of (i) the amount realized on such disposition over (ii) the ordinary income recognized with respect to such shares under the principles set forth above.
+Participants will recognize gain upon the disposition of any shares received upon conversion of the restricted stock units.
+Participants will recognize gain upon the disposition of any shares recognized with respect to such shares under the principles set forth above.
 That gain will be taxable as long or short-term capital gain depending on whether the shares were held for more than one year.
 We will be entitled to a tax deduction to the extent and in the year that ordinary income is recognized by the recipient, subject to possible limitations imposed by Section 162(m) of the Code and so long as we withhold the appropriate taxes with respect to such income (if required) and the recipient's total compensation is deemed reasonable in amount.